-Thumbs down on Jerusalem Prayer Team: I’ve just received a thick mailing from this so-called prayer charity, which wants your money so it can pray for peace in a fancy church it wants to build with my money.
-And yours.
+Thumbs down on Jerusalem Prayer Team: I’ve just received a thick mailing from this so-called prayer charity, which wants my money and yours so it can pray for peace in a fancy church it wants to build with your money and mine.

 Jerusalem Prayer Team sent me a stack of colorful and glossy mailing labels, a four-page letter explaining why only this global prayer movement can actually bring peace to the Mideast, and asked to buy their embroidered wall hanging about peace, a Bible Promise Box, and a book written by the prayer movement’s founder, entitled Why Christians Should Support Israel.